covertocode/season-2-programming-aws-lambda/chapter-4-operating-aws-lambda-functions/README.md

 # Chapter 4: Deploy Functions that use the Lambda Environment

 This is a simple AWS SAM application that creates two Lambda functions (staging and production) with function URLs.
-The functions interact with the Lambda Runtime Environment.
+The functions interact with the Lambda Runtime Environment and AWS resources by:

+- Reading ENVIRONMENT_VARIABLES from AWS Lambda to use as parameters
+- Using the value of the parameters to access AWS Parameter Store
+- Reporting the parameter values in HTML output

 ## Prerequisites